-The services provided to our clients result in the collection of VAT, which, after deduction of input VAT, result in a small net balance compared to other contributions.
+The services provided to our clients result in the collection of VAT, which, after deduction of input VAT, result in a small or negative net balance compared to other contributions depending on the year.

-In addition to our operations, our 126,000 staff members lead us to collect more than €1,747 million in HR contributions on behalf of the States.
+In addition to our operations, our 124,000 staff members lead us to collect more than €1,737 million in HR contributions on behalf of the States.
 This amount is made up of withholding taxes (income tax) and employee contributions.
 Our many employees also contribute to the budgets of the States in which they work.

-OUR TAX CONTRIBUTION BY KEY REGION
+OUR TAXES DUE BY KEY REGION